amitmse/in_Python_/Others/README.md

 ### For Error Tearm:

+	3. Normality of residuals : Differences between observed and predicted values In linear regression, the assumption that "errors follow a normal distribution" means the difference between the observed values and the values predicted by the model (the residuals) are assumed to be distributed according to a normal distribution.
-	3. Normality of residuals : Differences between observed and predicted values It's crucial for the validity of many statistical tests used in linear regression, such as hypothesis tests for regression coefficients and confidence intervals.
+      		This assumption is crucial for the validity of statistical tests used in linear regression, such as t-tests and ANOVA, which rely on the normality of the errors to provide accurate p-values and hypothesis tests for regression coefficients and confidence intervals.

 		Issue: OLS estimators won’t have the desirable BLUE property.
   		Standard errors and t-values used to calculate the statistical significance of regression